 - Trainer and assistant trainer education and testing

-- Subsidized health and dental benefits for all members and their employees on the backstretch of Woodbine and Fort Erie who apply.
-A valid ORC license is required to participate in the health insurance plan.
+- The HBPA offers a subsidized Benefit Plan to members and/or their employees on the backstretch of Woodbine and Fort Erie.
+Our Plan provides, those who apply, with Life Insurance, Medical, Dental and Out-of-Country Coverage.
+A valid AGCO license is required to participate in the plan.

 - Various annual events for members and backstretch employees

-- HBPA Day at the Races – two at each track per calendar year
+- HBPA Day at the Races – one at each track per calendar year

 - Holiday meals